How do you write? What’s your method?

 There are two types of writers: those who plot it out, and those who don’t.
 I’ve tried not plotting a novel in advance.
 I ended up with over a thousand pages of meandering plot lines, mishmashed character motivations, and horrible pacing.
 Ever since, I plot.

 With each book, I’ve changed and refined my process.
-The current and favored method can be found described in detail in this three-part series: part 1, part 2, and part 3.
 In short, I collect all the ideas I have for a novel and arrange them in an exciting plot outline.
-I save all the unused ideas for another book.
+I save all the unused good ideas for another book.
 Before I ever begin to write, I make sure that (1) the plot is complete, and (2) I’m excited about writing every piece of the book, and if I’m not, I rework those ideas now rather than later.
 I also do character work-ups to get familiar with my main characters.
 Then I write.
 I follow my outline, but when a new idea pops up in the middle of writing, I don’t ignore it.
 If it works, I adjust my outline.
 If it doesn’t, into the idea file it goes.
-Then editing commences, and that's its own special process.
+Then editing commences, and that’s its own special process.

 Where do you get your ideas?

 I get my ideas the same place as most writers, artists, and inventors: while loading the dishwasher.
 And driving.
 And brushing my teeth.
 There’s a certain quality of thought (or lack thereof) during these rote tasks that encourages the brain to escape to somewhere more exciting and diverting.
 By the same token, these mundane tasks require just enough concentration to prevent you from thinking serious thoughts, and they enable snippets of facts and ideas and what-ifs to meld together until you realize you’ve been standing with the same dirty plate in your hand for minutes, lost in another world entirely.